MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/using-vscode.md

 Type `A` to run the file.
 Then, open Visual Studio Code and check that the PowerShell extension is functioning properly.
 If you still have issues getting started, let us know on [GitHub](https://github.com/PowerShell/vscode-powershell/issues).

+> [!NOTE]
+> The PowerShell extension for Visual Studio Code does not support running in
+> constrained language mode.
+Please see the [GitHub issue tracking that support](https://github.com/PowerShell/vscode-powershell/issues/606)
+> for more information.

 ### Choosing a version of PowerShell to use with the extension